 Learn and Apply Evidence-based Practices that Support All Students’ Reading Achievement

-The program is specifically designed to help improve literacy rates among underachieving students in Connecticut.
-Offered annually, beginning in Fall 2015, this highly competitive program will prepare certified teachers to become classroom experts in scientific research-based core and intervention literacy instruction, teacher leaders in the area of literacy assessment and intervention, literacy intervention specialists, and mentor reading and language arts teachers.
-The program will provide teachers with coursework and field practica leading to:
+The fellowship is specifically designed to help improve literacy rates among underachieving students in Connecticut.
+Offered annually, this highly competitive opportunity will prepare certified teachers to become classroom experts in scientific research-based core and intervention literacy instruction, teacher leaders in the area of literacy assessment and intervention, literacy intervention specialists, and mentor reading and language arts teachers.
+The fellowship will provide teachers with coursework and field practica leading to:

 - #102 Remedial Reading and Remedial Language Arts Certification (24 Credits)